CO$T Advisory Group

 Al Dugan.
 A retired Lloyd’s of London underwriter, Al is currently a risk management consultant.
 He has 24 years of executive experience and completed complex analysis and risk management programs for many Fortune 500 companies.
 Al was recognized with Continental Corporation’s Chairman’s Award, that insurer’s highest award.
 Al brings to CO$T a wealth of financial analytical skills.

 Susan Kirsch is a leader in Marin’s citizen activist community.
-Her dedication to sound process, cooperative endeavor, and transparency defines her experiences as a consultant to nonprofits, founder of Citizen Marin, chair of Marin Coalition (2013-16) and as a strong 2016 challenger for Marin County Board of Supervisors.
+Her dedication to sound process, cooperative endeavor, and transparency defines her experiences as a consultant to nonprofits; founder of Livable California, a statewide organization addressing housing legislation; founder of Citizen Marin; chair of Marin Coalition (2013-16); and as a strong 2016 challenger for Marin County Board of Supervisors.
 Susan enjoys convening, problem solving and cultivating goodwill.

-John Parulis is a consultant with the State of California CSLB, a director of Marin Cove Homeowners Association and a life long community and environmental activist, with web, web media and graphic design experience.
+John Parulis is a consultant with construction organizations, a past director of Marin Cove Homeowners Association and a life long community and environmental activist, with web, web media and graphic design experience.

 Linda Pfeifer is a former two-term Sausalito City Councilmember (2008-2016), Arts Commissioner, and Sausalito Chamber of Commerce Board Member.
 She advocates for transparency, pension reform, local control, and preservation.
 Pfeifer has a Doctor of Education from the University of San Francisco, is a member of the US Coast Guard Auxiliary, and serves as Secretary for the nonprofit, Open Space Sausalito.